Learning Reserve Prices in Second-Price Auctions: Introduction

 \subsection{Comparison with Previous Approaches}

-To understand the sample complexity of {\arm} auction, an immediate attempt is to readopt the algorithm of \cite{CGM15}, under minor modification to accommodate non-identical and even correlated value distributions (rather than just the i.i.d.\ ones).
+To understand the sample complexity of {\arm}, an immediate attempt is to readopt the algorithm of \cite{CGM15}, under minor modification to accommodate non-identical and even correlated value distributions (rather than just the i.i.d.\ ones).
 However, that algorithm crucially relies on a particular property of i.i.d.\ value distributions: we can infer $\jdistri[1]$ point-wise from $\jdistri[2]$ and vice versa, where $\jdistri$ denotes the CDF of the $i$-th highest bid.
 Without the i.i.d.\ assumption, the correlation between $\jdistri[1]$ and $\jdistri[2]$ is much more complex, which makes this attempt fail to work for our purpose.

-Also, one may attempt the empirical revenue maximization scheme, which gives the nearly tight sample complexity for the similar task ``optimal pricing for a single bidder''.
-Unfortunately, in the regular and the $\mhr$ settings, the proofs of that sample complexity crucially rely on the respective regularity/$\mhr$ assumption \citep{DRY10,HMR18}.
-In contrast, given $n \in \NNP$ many regular/$\mhr$ value distributions, $\jdistri[1]$ and $\jdistri[2]$ may be $\Theta(n)$-modal \cite[see][Example~2]{JLTX19}.
-So, $\jdistri[1]$ and $\jdistri[2]$ themselves cannot be regular/$\mhr$ (recall that a regular/$\mhr$ distribution must be unimodal).
-To conclude, this attempt fails to work as well.
+Also, one may attempt the empirical revenue maximization scheme, which gives the nearly tight sample complexity for the similar task ``optimal pricing $p_{j} \eqdef \argmax_{p} p \cdot (1 - F_{j}(p))$ for a single bidder $F_{j}$''.
+However, in the regular and the $\mhr$ settings, the proof of either sample complexity crucially relies on the underlying distributional assumption \cite{DRY15,HMR18}.
+For example, given a regular/$\mhr$ distribution $F_{j}$, either the optimal price $p_{j}$ is unique, or all the optimal prices $p_{j}$ form a connected interval.
+In contrast, given $n \in \NNP$ regular/$\mhr$ value distributions, $\jdistri[1]$ and $\jdistri[2]$ can have $\Omega(n)$ disconnected optimal prices $p_{i} \eqdef \argmax_{p} p \cdot (1 - \jdistri(p))$ (see \cite[Example~2]{JLTX20}).
+Accordingly, $\jdistri[1]$ and $\jdistri[2]$ themselves cannot be regular/$\mhr$, which rejects this attempt as well.

-Another approach in the literature is to construct an $\eps$-net of all candidate reserve prices, namely a careful $\mathsf{poly}(1 / \eps)$-size hypothesis set $\mathcal{H}$, and figure out the best one in $\mathcal{H}$ through the samples \citep[cf.][which use this method to learn {\optm}]{DHP16,RS16,GN17}.
-In fact, for the $[0,~1]$-support and the $[1,~\Hvalue]$-support settings, it is a folklore that $\eps$-net type algorithms can achieve the almost tight sample complexity.
-But the regular and the $\mhr$ cases are less understood, mainly due to the lack of suitable tools such as some particular extreme value theorems.
-This is settled here; given the developed techniques, we {\em can} present such sample-optimal $\eps$-net type algorithms in both settings.
+Another approach in the literature is to construct an $\eps$-net of all candidate reserve prices, namely a $\mathsf{poly}(1 / \eps)$-size hypothesis set $\mathcal{H}$, and figure out the best one in $\mathcal{H}$ through the samples (see \cite{DHP16,RS16,GN17}, which use this method to learn {\optm}).
+In fact, for the $[0, 1]$-bounded and $[1, H]$-bounded settings, it is a folklore that $\eps$-net type algorithms can attain the (nearly) tight sample complexity.
+However, the regular and $\mhr$ settings are less understood due to the lack of suitable tools, such as some particular extreme value theorems.
+Here we address this question; given the developed techniques, we {\em can} present such sample-optimal $\eps$-net type algorithms in both settings.